 Kick start a lush lawn

-As we’ve detailed in our yearly lawn care programme, spring is about core maintenance, more than mowing.
+As we’ve detailed in our seasonal lawn care programme, spring is about core maintenance, more than mowing.

 Look for bald patches in your lawn.
 With each patch, you’ll want to dig out the surrounding area and turn the soil.
 Re-seed and cover with soil.